Monthly Tech-Tip from Tony Hansen SignUp

 Home made crucible

 I mixed a cone 6 porcelain body and a cone 6 clear glaze 50:50 and added 10% Mason 6666 black stain.
 The material was plastic enough to slurry, dewater and wedge like a clay, dry and break into small pieces.
 I then melted them at cone 6 in a Zircopax crucible (I make these by mixing alumina or zircopax with 3-4% veegum and throwing them on the wheel).
-This material does not completely melt so it is easy to break the crucible away (and no zircon sticks).
+This material does not completely melt so it is easy to break the crucible away (it does not stick to the zircon).
 I then break the black up with a special flat metal crusher we made, size them on sieves and add them to glazes for artificial speckle.
 If specks fuse too much I can lower percentage of glaze (and vice versa).
 Of course, the particles are glass, jagged and sharp-edged so care is needed in handling them.

 Links